Comparing observations to emissions#

 2. Creating a model scenario#

 Above we loaded observation data from the Tacolneston site into the object store.
-We also added an associated footprint (sensitivity map) and anthropogenic emissions maps both for a domain defined over Europe.
+We also added both an associated footprint (sensitivity map) and an anthropogenic emissions map for a domain defined over Europe.

 To access and link this data we can set up our ModelScenario instance using a similiar set of keywords.
 In this case we have also limited ourselves to a date range: